Inference on the eigenvalues of the covariance matrix of a multivariate normal distribution--geometrical view--

 \end{prop}

 $B_{ab}$ at the point $(\lam, \Gam)$ depends only on $\lam.$ When the information loss of a statistic has the order $O(n^{-q+1})$, we call the statistic is the $q$th order sufficient.
-Consequently the statistic $\el$ is the first order sufficient, but not the second order sufficient. $B_{ab}$, the information loss in the first order term ($O(1)$) is negligible when the eigenvalues are separated to some extent.
-On the contrary, it is quite large when the population eigenvalues are close to each other.
+Consequently the statistic $\el$ is the first order sufficient, but not the second order sufficient.

+$B_{ab}$, the information loss in the second order term ($O(1)$) could be quite large when the population eigenvalues are close to each other.
 Note that the information carried by $\el$ is given by the formula;